The Best Way to Study for the FRM® Exam

 Apply Concepts to Real Situations

 Just knowing the material isn’t enough to pass the FRM exam.
-You must be able to take the knowledge and apply it to realistic situations.
+You must be able to take the knowledge and apply it to real situations.
 Most questions are not asking you to regurgitate memorized material.
 They are asking you to use problem-solving skills.

 It's important for FRM professionals to look at a customer's situation and use what they know to help them.
 Therefore, the FRM exam wants you to demonstrate that you have that skill.
-Risk management professionals must be able to use all the knowledge they have and focus not only on those risk factors that were relevant in the latest crisis, but be able to set up scenarios on each and every risk factor based on current portfolios, even if those scenarios seem unlikely.
+Risk management professionals must be able to use all the knowledge they have and focus not only on those risk factors that were relevant in the latest crisis but be able to set up scenarios on each and every risk factor based on current portfolios, even if those scenarios seem unlikely.

 Learn How to Take the Exam